timothyqiu/godot-docs/classes/class_canvasitem.rst

 - |void| **set_y_sort_enabled**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_y_sort_enabled**\ (\ )

-If ``true``, this **CanvasItem** and its **CanvasItem** child nodes are sorted according to the Y position.
-Nodes with a lower Y position are drawn before those with a higher Y position.
-If ``false``, Y-sorting is disabled.
+If ``true``, this and child **CanvasItem** nodes with a lower Y position are rendered in front of nodes with a higher Y position.
+If ``false``, this and child **CanvasItem** nodes are rendered normally in scene tree order.

-You can nest nodes with Y-sorting.
-Child Y-sorted nodes are sorted in the same space as the parent Y-sort.
-This feature allows you to organize a scene better or divide it into multiple ones without changing your scene tree.
+With Y-sorting enabled on a parent node ('A') but disabled on a child node ('B'), the child node ('B') is sorted but its children ('C1', 'C2', etc) render together on the same Y position as the child node 'B'.
+This allows you to organize the render order of a scene without changing the scene tree.

+Nodes sort relative to each other only if they are on the same :ref:`z_index<class_CanvasItem_property_z_index>`.

 .. rst-class:: classref-item-separator